MFaiqKhan/lablab-next-create-your-startup_HACKATHON/readme.md

+#Lablab.ai Next-create-startup-Hackthon Submission.

-# Diet Tracking Project Documentation
+# Diet Vision

 ## Overview
 This project involves building a system to automatically track and predict the nutritional values of food items from images.
 The system uses computer vision and machine learning models deployed on an inference server to analyze images and return nutritional information.